 ARTIST STATEMENT- Gretchen Treitz, KWS

 I cannot mix white with any kind of paint!
-Thankfully, my Art professors in New York City told me I had a knack for watercolors.
-I only saw those paintings as a tool to plan out my large oil paintings.
+Thankfully, my art professors in New York City told me I had a knack for watercolors.
+I only saw those paintings only as a tool to plan out my large oil paintings.
 On their advice, I ditched my oils and developed my bent for watercolor.
 Shortly afterwards, awards and honors affirmed my decision.
 I have been using this luscious medium ever since.
 To lighten a color, I only need water and the paper!

 There is nothing more magical to me than a saturated brush flowing over watercolor paper.
 It is a balancing act between control and surprise, but that’s the fun of watercolor painting!
 There is a real joy in the seemingly spiritual process of its spontaneity.
 My nature paintings hopefully personify a similar resiliency and fragility.
 For me, trees and flowers are a metaphor of the soul.
 They seem to act like a perfect being in adversity.
 Their endurance, growth and mystery inspire me.
-Whether it be a delicate rose, a steadfast oak, or a tiny sparrow, I can relate to their perseverance in weathering the elements.The Kentucky National and State Champion Trees are some of the subjects of my current work.
+Whether it be a delicate rose, a steadfast oak, or a tiny sparrow, I can relate to their perseverance in weathering the elements.
+The Kentucky National and State Champion Trees are some of the subjects of my current work.
 My versions of these trees hopefully embody the wonder and spirit of these majestic trees.
 It is my wish my tree pieces bring awareness to Kentucky's air quality, biodiversity, local climate, energy, and natural heritage.
 My flower paintings are also symbolic of the fragile nature of life.